fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

  ## Why We Chose VGG19 Over VGG16 🔄
 Initially, we tried using **VGG16** for our chest disease classification, but the accuracy results were not as high as we expected.
 After exploring different models, we chose **VGG19** because its deeper architecture and feature extraction capabilities are more suitable for medical imaging tasks like chest X-rays.
 Despite the limited resources, we managed to achieve good accuracy using VGG19, and we know that with better computational power, the accuracy could be significantly improved.

-## Model Comparison: VGG19 vs VGG16 vs VGG19 with CHALE vs From Scratch 📊
+## Model Comparison: VGG19 vs VGG16 vs VGG19 with CLAHE vs From Scratch 📊
-Here, we showcase the performance of **VGG19**, **VGG19 with CHALE**, **VGG16**, and a **model trained from scratch**.
-The results highlight the impact of using CHALE for enhancing the image processing capabilities of VGG19.
+Here, we showcase the performance of **VGG19**, **VGG19 with CLAHE**, **VGG16**, and a **model trained from scratch**.
+The results highlight the impact of using CLAHE for enhancing the image processing capabilities of VGG19.

 ### Performance Summary
-- **VGG19 with CHALE** achieved the highest accuracy at **97.46%**, showcasing the effectiveness of the CHALE technique in improving model performance.
+- **VGG19 with CLAHE** achieved the highest accuracy at **97.46%**, showcasing the effectiveness of the CLAHE technique in improving model performance.
 - **VGG19** followed with an accuracy of **95.54%**.
 - **From Scratch** achieved an accuracy of **91.91%**.
 - **VGG16** had the lowest accuracy at **80.02%**, demonstrating the need for deeper architectures in medical imaging tasks.